VirtuallyCreative/kaizen-101/content/_index.md

     features:
       - title: What can I expect?
         subtitle: 'Al Romano, Self-Taught Developer'
-        content: |-
+        content: >
-          **Marketing in the real world** is very different than what we learn at school.
-If you've recently graduated and are making your first steps in the business, it's imperative that you know how to use the tools and tricks of the trade.
+          **Web Development in the real world** is very different than what we learn

+          at school.
+If you've recently graduated some bootcamp and are making your first

+          steps in the business, it's imperative that you know how to use the

+          tools and tricks of the trade.

-          > **The world of marketing has changed dramatically in the last 10 years.
+          > **The world of web development has changed dramatically in the last 10

+          > years.
 Those who understand it, will succeed.
-But those who stay behind, will have a lot to catch up on.”**
+But those who stay

+          > behind, will have a lot to catch up on.”**

-          In this book I will teach you everything I know about B2B marketing.
+          In this book, I will teach you everything I know about how to continually improve yourself which I believe leads one to be a successful freelance developer.

-          From branding, marketing planning, content creation, SEO and PPC, to segmenting your audience and understanding today's metrics and analytics methodologies — this guide is the only marketing education you'll ever need.
+          ***What does this book not teach me?

+          Actual coding, ***and how to improve your code quality directly.

+          There are so many amazing resources that can help you to learn how to code.
+This book assumes you know what code is and as a developer you would write code as a profession.
+What not many new developers know is that while coding is what you get paid for, to keep your job you'll need to know a lot more than "just code"!
         image: images/brandon-guidelines.jpg
         image_alt: Brandon Guidelines Photo
         media_position: right